Quest for nuclear quadrupole relaxation in HgCa$_{2}$Ba$_{2}$Cu$_{3}$O$_{8+\delta}$: Theoretical Recovery Curve

-For $-$ 6 $< x < -$ 1 and then $a_{1c} \ll a_{3c}$, the recovery curve is nearly the single exponential.
+For $-$ 6 $< x < -$ 1 and then $a_{1c} \ll a_{3c}$, the recovery curve is nearly a single exponential function.
 The isotopic measurements of the single relaxation rate (8$W$ + 2$W_2$) need to separate $W$ and $W_2$.
 For $x$ = $-$ 6, one finds $a_{3c}/a_{1c}$ = 9 but $W_A/W_B$ = (8$W$+2$W_1$)/(18$W$+2$W_1$) $\geq$ 4/9 $>$ 1/6.
 That is, there is no solution with $x \ne$ 0 identical to the purely magnetic recovery curve.
-The strong $W_2$ process makes the recovery curve more single exponential.
+The strong $W_2$ process makes the recovery curve a more single exponential.

-From Eq.~(\ref{AR}), we found the analytical expression of $(W_1 - W_2)/W$ as a function of $a_{3c}/a_{1c}$,
+From Eq.~(\ref{AR}), we found the analytical expression of $(W_1 - W_2)/W$ as a function of $a_{3c}/a_{1c}$:

-Some assumption may have to be introduced to identify which is appropriate, $+$ or $-$.
+Some assumptions may have to be introduced to determine which is appropriate, $+$ or $-$.